sgc93/Gize-Task-Manager/README.md

   <li> enables to perform CRUD functionalities </li>
   <li> enables to display tasks and taken notes in categorized way like:-
       <ul>
-        <li> displaying only completed tasks alone in addition to displaying all at once</li>
+        <li> displaying only important notes alone in addition to displaying all at once</li>
-        <li> displaying notes based on their mark of importanceness, their priority (high, medium and low) and all at once </li>
+        <li> displaying todo list tasks based on their mark of completeness, their priority (high, medium and low) and all at once </li>
       </ul></li>
   <li> takes a metadata by it self about notes like when do they listed or taken - it takes start date and time by itself </li>
   <li> enables to <b> search </b> todo tasks and notes by their topic </li>